 - Selected to the Florida Super Lawyers Rising Stars list (2022, 2023)

 - 2022 NAWL Rising Award - National Association of Women Lawyers

 - 2022 Judge Amy Karan President’s Award - Miami-Dade Chapter of the Florida Association of Women Lawyers

-- 2020 Leaders in the Law Honoree - Florida Association of Women Lawyers
+- 2020 Leaders in the Law Honoree - Florida Association for Women Lawyers

-- 2020 Lynn Futch Rising Star Award - Miami-Dade Chapter of the Florida Association of Women Lawyers
+- 2020 Lynn Futch Rising Star Award - Miami-Dade Chapter of the Florida Association for Women Lawyers

 - Phi Beta Kappa